-Watching the ball drop in Times Square, raising a toast, and sealing the night with a smooch may be the most quintessentially American ways to celebrate, but around the world, revelers and party-goers give the traditional ball drop a run for its money.
-From shattering dishes to carefully choosing underwear for the night, here are 10 of the world’s most entertaining ways to ring in the New Year.
+Watching the ball drop in Times Square, raising a toast, and sealing the night with a smooch may be the most quintessentially American way to celebrate New Year's Eve, but around the world, revelers and party-goers give those traditions a run for their money.
+From a cemetery sleepover in Chile to a water gun fight in the streets of Thailand, here are 10 of the world’s most entertaining ways to ring in the new year.

-While some of us don our most shimmery dresses for the New Year's party—or our comfiest pajamas to celebrate with a low-key night in—Brazilians take a much simpler, minimalistic approach to ringing in the New Year: The dress code is for all-white attire, but the color of your underwear is thought to determine your arena of luck in the new year.
+While some of us don our most shimmery dresses for New Year's Eve parties—or our comfiest pajamas to celebrate with a low-key night in—Brazilians take a much simpler, minimalistic approach to celebrating New Year's: The dress code is for all-white attire, but the color of your underwear is thought to determine your arena of luck in the upcoming year.
 Want to find love?
 Pick the pink panties.
 Financial security may be attained by wearing yellow undergarments, and green is for good health.

-The Spanish don’t just celebrate the New Year with drink in hand—they ring it in with a mouth full of grapes.
+The Spanish don’t just celebrate New Year's Eve with drink in hand—they ring it in with a mouthful of grapes.
 If you can fit 12 grapes into your mouth at midnight, you’re believed to have great luck in the coming year.

 A typical ball-and-gown party doesn’t cut it in Siberia; they’re all about the thrill—and chill.
-To celebrate the New Year, some revelers participate in the annual "jump into a frozen lake and plant a New Year's Tree at the bottom" tradition—sort of like a more extreme Polar Plunge.
+To celebrate the beginning of a new year, some revelers participate in the annual "jump into a frozen lake and plant a Christmas tree at the bottom" tradition—sort of like a more extreme Polar Plunge.
 The divers then pass the champagne and dance around the tree before coming back up to the surface.
-But even those who don't do the full tree dive will go for their own frozen swim—there's a reason all Russian bath houses have an icy cold pool!
-It's practically a national pastime.
+After the holidays, the divers retrieve the tree and warm up before doing it all again the next year.

 In the town of Talca, Chile, locals add extra spirit to New Year’s Eve by celebrating the holiday in a cemetery, surrounded by all of their deceased loved ones.
 Legend has it this tradition started with a little breaking and entering, but it’s now a welcomed celebration that draws locals in by the thousands.